Chapter 2: The Honor System

 Small Panel Hearing

-If an accused student informs the investigators that he or she would prefer a small panel hearing, the investigators will inform the Honor Council president of the accused student's request.
-The president will review the investigative report and determine whether a small panel hearing would be appropriate.
-If a small panel would be appropriate, a date, time, and location will be chosen for the hearing.
+If an accused student informs the investigators that he or she would prefer a small panel hearing, the investigators will inform the Honor Council's first vice president, who will in turn inform the Honor Council president.
+A date, time, and location will be chosen for the hearing.

 After the Hearing

-4. The accused student may file an appeal from a large or small panel decision with the Honor Council adviser or the adviser's designee, but must do so within ten days of the hearing date.
-Requests for extensions of time must be submitted to the Honor Council Adviser prior to the end of the ten-day period.
-The appeal petition will be sent to the Chair of the Appellate Review Board who will determine if there are sufficient grounds for an appeal based on the criteria delineated in the appeal procedures.
-If the Chair affirms that there is sufficient reason for an appeal, the student's petition is sent to the Honor Council president, or the officer who chaired the hearing, who will draft a response to the student's appeal upon receipt of the appeal from the Honor Council Adviser's office.
-This response will be sent to the accused student for review and additional written comment or reply, if any.
-The appeal, the Honor Council response, the student's reply or additional comments, and copies of all appropriate evidence are then sent to the Appellate Review Board.
-(For more information on grounds for appeal and the procedures of the Appellate Review Board, see the discussion of "Appeals" in Chapter 3 of the Student Handbook.)
+4. The accused student may file an appeal from a full or small panel decision with the Honor Council adviser or the adviser's designee, but must do so within ten class or exam days of the hearing date or within two calendar weeks if school is not in session for ten days after notification.
+The appeal petition will be sent to the chair of the Appellate Review Board who will determine if there are sufficient grounds for an appeal based on the criteria delimited in the appeal procedures.
+If the Chair affirms that there is sufficient reason for an appeal, the student's petition is sent to the Honor Council president who will draft a reply to the student's appeal upon receipt of the appeal from the Honor Council adviser's office.
+This reply will be sent to the accused student for review and additional written comment if he or she wishes.
+The appeal, the Honor Council reply, the student's comments, and copies of all appropriate evidence are then sent to the Appellate Review Board.
+(For information on procedures of the Appellate Review Board, see the See The Student Conduct System.)

 The accused may respond in one of three ways: return to the campus for a hearing, waive the right to give testimony personally, thereby acknowledging that the hearing may proceed in his or her absence, or waive the right to appear and send a written, signed statement to be presented on his or her behalf at the hearing.
 Failure by the accused to respond will be considered a waiver of the right to appear.